 How Many Instruments Are in a Band?

 The number of instruments that are in a band, will depend on the size of the band and if it is a typical school band, marching band, or concert band.
-Normally there are 14 band instruments, divided between three sections:
+Normally there are 14 band instruments, divided into three sections:

 – WOODWIND: Clarinets, Flutes, Saxophones, Piccolos, Oboes, Bassoons